Timeline of incidents involving QAnon: Interruption of Ghislaine Maxwell court hearing

 On January 19, 2021, a hearing on the unsealing of documents related to a settled Ghislaine Maxwell civil defamation suit with Virginia Roberts Giuffre was interrupted after it was discovered that someone present was unlawfully streaming the proceedings on YouTube.
 The unauthorized stream reached approximately 14,000 viewers, including a contingent of QAnon supporters, before it was shut off after the judge warned the room.

+Murder of Jessica Burke

+On January 27, 2021, 45-year-old Troy Burke shot and killed his wife Jessica Burke at their Elwell, Michigan home.
+Court records stated Troy Burke believed he was getting messages from QAnon circles telling him to kill his wife, and that his wife was a "transgender offspring of President Joe Biden" and "CIA-linked child sex trafficker".
+He was found not guilty by reason of insanity in 2022.

+Wisconsin Army Reserve Center Incident

+On March 15, 2021, Ian Alan Olson drove to an Army Reserve center in Pewaukee, Wisconsin and shouted "This is for America" before firing two paintball rounds at nearby reservists.
+On November 18, Olsen was sentenced to 14 months in federal prison.

+Liliana Carrillo Killings

+On April 10, 2021, Liliana Carrillo killed her children, Joanna, 3; Terry, 2; and Sierra, 6 months.
+Carrillo, who suffered from depression, had become deeply involved in QAnon-based conspiracy theories.

+Murder of Ralph Mendez

+On May 12, 2021, 44-year-old Rory Banks broke into the Wheatland, California home of Ralph Mendez, 55, and shot him to death, before calling 911 on himself.
+Mendez, a registered sex offender, was written on a list that included three other sex offenders who lived in Wheatland, and prosecutors said Banks planned to kill all of them.
+Banks believed heavily in QAnon and had a Q sticker on the back of his vehicle.
+His attorney argued an insanity defense, but he was convicted of murder.

 Matthew Taylor Coleman killings

 On August 12, 2021, a follower of QAnon and a father of two was charged with murdering his two children, a two-year-old son and ten-month-old daughter, with a spearfishing gun in Mexico.
 The suspect, identified as 40-year-old Matthew Taylor Coleman, fled back to U.S. after the murders and was arrested there.
 He claimed that he was "enlightened" by QAnon and other alleged delusions that his wife carried and passed on "serpent DNA" to his kids, which compelled Coleman to take them to Mexico and murder them to prevent them from growing into monsters.
 Coleman is in a Californian prison pending trial for the killings.
+On October 13, 2023, a judge ruled that Coleman couldn't stand trial.